Primary Navigation Mobile

 Gatso speed camera

 In front of the camera, you’ll see a series of white lines painted on the road.
 These are used to check the driver’s speed.
-The camera takes two photos in quick succession, and the distance the car has covered between the two images can be used to work out the speed.
+The camera takes two photos in quick succession, and the distance the car has covered between the two images is used to work out the speed.

 Truvelo Combi speed cameras